PHeonix25/PHeonix25.github.io/_posts/2016-10-17-Getting-started-with-Jekyll-Part-6.md

 In the next step, we'll assume that we've customised our theme a bit (and it's still running fine after [we set it up in Docker][ph-part4]) - so lets move on to some of the more difficult steps, like getting our old content migrated into this new setup.

-I'll talk (very generally) about how to do this from Wordpress and some other CMS's over in Part 7.
+I'll talk (very generally) about how to do this from Wordpress and some other CMS's over in [Part 7][ph-part7].

 [ph-part1]:   {% post_url 2016-10-01-Getting-started-with-Jekyll-Part-1 %}